Westinghouse WGen9500DF - 9500/12500W Dual Fuel Generator With Remote Start

 The Westinghouse WGen9500DF versus other generators

-- This generator has a somewhat average expected noise for its power range, rated at 74 dBA.
-If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the A-iPower SUA13000EFI, whose lowest noise levels reach just 69 dBA.
+- If compared to generators capable of producing a similar running wattage, this generator with a lowest emitted noise of 74 dBA can be considered somewhat noisy.
+If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the DuroMax XP11000iH, whose lowest noise levels reach just 61 dBA.

 Price comparison

-As you can see from this interactive chart, when compared to other 9000-10000W generators, the Westinghouse WGen9500DF is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 9000-10000W dual fuel generators, the Westinghouse WGen9500DF is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.